[Go back] | DOGAMI Maps and Publications | DOGAMI Home

 Oregon Geothermal Direct-Use Sites, Release 1 (OGDU-1), compiled by Cullen B. Jones and Clark A. Niewendorp.

-OGDU-1 data may also be downloaded from the page: http://www.oregongeology.org/sub/gtilo/download_data.htm
+OGDU-1 data can be downloaded from the page: http://www.oregongeology.org/sub/gtilo/download_data.htm

 (DOGAMI) received American Recovery and Reinvestment Act of 2008 funding to compile all DOGAMI geothermal information and make it available to the public and industry.
 The Oregon Geothermal Direct-Use Sites (OGDU-1) publication is part of that work.
 OGDU-1 is DOGAMI’s geospatial database that currently stores and manages Oregon's geothermal Direct-Use information.
 Please read the OGDU-1 shapefile metadata.